NAB Logo

 ISSUE SUMMARY

-The Federal Communications Commission (FCC) has approved voluntary use of the Next Generation TV standard.
-NEXTGEN TV requires no additional spectrum and no government subsidies.
-As broadcasters continue to invest in the future of television to benefit viewers, the FCC should maintain a reasonable, flexible framework for NEXTGEN TV deployment.
+Broadcasters are focused on the future of television and are already serving more than half the country with NEXTGEN TV.
+As television stations continue to invest in the future of television to benefit viewers, the Federal Communications Commission (FCC) should maintain a reasonable, flexible framework for NEXTGEN TV deployment.

 Here's why: